HumanAndMachineHearing/Practical_2023/README.md

 # Introduction to the Practical Assignments
-<p align = "justify">This repository contains the assignments and code for the Practical Assignment of the Course SOW-MKI85 Machine Hearing 2023-2024.
+<p align = "justify">This repository contains the assignments and code for the Practical Assignment of the Course SOW-MKI85 Machine Hearing 2023-2024.<\p>

 <p align = "justify">This practical aims to provide you with a hands on experience with deep learning approaches for machine hearing.
-You will learn to pre-process audio, to extract relevant audio features, to train a ResNet-18 model on an environmental sound classification task and to evaluate the performance of the trained model.
+You will learn to pre-process audio, to extract relevant audio features, to train a ResNet-18 model on an environmental sound classification task and to evaluate the performance of the trained model.<\p>

 <p align = "justify">The practical consists of six sessions.
 Session 1 and Session 2 introduce the assignment, the dataset, relevant concepts, frameworks, libraries, and audio feature extraction.
-Session 3 to Session 6 cover data preprocessing, training the ResNet-18 model on different sets of features, and evaluating and visualizing model performance.
+Session 3 to Session 6 cover data preprocessing, training the ResNet-18 model on different sets of features, and evaluating and visualizing model performance.<\p>

 ## Intended learning outcomes
 After successful completion of the practical assignments, you can...